Google Classroom

 Image

 The sum of these two vectors is the velocity vector to the path .
 That is, the velocity vector to the path is the vector .
-With this new vocabulary word we can rewrite the definition of a differentiable and a regular:
+With this new vocabulary word we can rewrite the definition of differentiable and regular:

 • A differentiable path is a function for which exists at every point in the domain. (path property)